irinianthi90/irinianthi90.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+My work sits at the intersection of AI and cybersecurity, where I focus on how we can build systems that are not only intelligent, but also robust, trustworthy, and ready for the real world.
+Much of my work focuses on settings where systems are complex and constantly changing, and where attackers evolve just as quickly as the defences we build.
+In this context, I explore how to design robust machine learning-based detection systems for IoT and cyber-physical environments; how to identify and mitigate adversarial attacks against AI; and how to evaluate and improve the trustworthiness of AI systems deployed in high-stakes settings.

+A key part of my research is making sure what we build actually works in practice.
+I care deeply about moving beyond purely theoretical solutions and understanding what it takes to deploy AI securely and reliably in real-world environments.
+To support this, I work closely with industry partners including Airbus, Thales, BAE Systems, PwC, and National Highways, translating research into applied solutions across areas such as operational technology, connected systems, and critical infrastructure.

+More recently, my work has increasingly focused on AI assurance—understanding how we test, validate, and trust AI systems before and during deployment.
+As part of this work, I set up and I am one of the directors of the <a href='https://sai-lab.co.uk/'>Safe AI (SAI) Lab </a> at CU.
+In addition, through my role as co-founder of <a href='https://www.devi8.ai/'>devi8.ai </a>, I am also exploring how to operationalise these ideas into tools that organisations can use to assess and improve the safety, robustness, and compliance of their AI models.

+I am always keen to work with motivated students and collaborators who are excited about these challenges.
+If you’re interested in working with me, or even just having a conversation about these topics, feel free to get in touch.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.